Holy Chalice: Genoa Dish

 The Sacro Catino ("Sacred Basin"), kept in Genoa Cathedral, is a hexagonal dish made of green Egyptian glass, some 9 cm high and 33 cm across.
 It was taken to Genoa by Guglielmo Embriaco as part of the spoils from the conquest of Caesarea in 1101.
 William of Tyre (10.16) describes it as a "vessel of the most green colour, in the shape of a serving dish" (vas coloris viridissimi, in modum parapsidis formatum) which the Genoese thought to be made of emerald, and accepted as their share of the spoils.
 William states that the Genoese were still exhibiting the bowl, insisting on its miraculous properties due to its being made of emerald, in his own day (Unde et usque hodie transeuntibus per eos magnatibus, vas idem quasi pro miraculo solent ostendere, persuadentes quod vere sit, id quod color esse indicat, smaragdus), the implication being that emerald was thought to have miraculous properties of its own in medieval lore, and not that the bowl was thought of as a holy relic.
 The Sacro Catino would later become identified as the Holy Grail.
 The first explicit claim to this effect is found in the Chronicon by Jacobus de Voragine, written in the 1290s.
 Pedro Tafur, who visited Genoa in 1436, reported that the Holy Grail, "made of a single emerald" is kept in Genoa Cathedral.

 The bowl was seized and taken to Paris by Napoleon in 1805, and it was damaged when it was returned to Genoa in 1816, on which occasion it was confirmed it is made of glass rather than emerald.
 It was the subject of various restorations, in 1908, 1951, and 2017.

 The study of the object made during the period of presence in France by the Académie des sciences of the Institut de France established that it was a Byzantine crystal, and not emerald.
 Modern studies consider it to be an Islamic artifact of the 9th–10th century.

 Modern candidates

-Aside from the Holy Chalice of the Cathedral of Valencia, which some have believed to be the Holy Grail since the time of the first few centuries AD, and which has been used by popes to celebrate Mass through to the present, a number of other artifacts of greater or lesser notability have come to be identified with the "Holy Grail" or "Holy Chalice", beginning with the rising popularity of the Grail legend in 19th-century Romanticism.
+Aside from the Holy Chalice of the Cathedral of Valencia, a number of other artifacts of greater or lesser notability have come to be identified with the "Holy Grail" or "Holy Chalice", beginning with the rising popularity of the Grail legend in 19th-century Romanticism.